neondatabase/website/content/docs/workflows/primer.md

 <DetailIconCards>

-<a href="https://github.com/neondatabase/preview-branches-with-fly" description="Sample project showing you how to create a branch for every Fly.io preview deployment" icon="fly">Preview branches with Fly.io</a>
+<a href="https://github.com/neondatabase/preview-branches-with-fly" description="Sample project showing you how to create a branch for every Fly.io preview deployment" icon="github">Preview branches with Fly.io</a>

-<a href="https://github.com/neondatabase/preview-branches-with-vercel" description="Sample project showing you how to create a branch for every Vercel preview deployment" icon="vercel">Preview branches with Vercel</a>
+<a href="https://github.com/neondatabase/preview-branches-with-vercel" description="Sample project showing you how to create a branch for every Vercel preview deployment" icon="github">Preview branches with Vercel</a>

 </DetailIconCards>